 - The duct work in my home is 20 years old, for example.
 What do you suggest I do?
 Note from above, the sales rep/contractor should recommend it be inspected.
 You can’t assume what is currently installed is in good shape.

 - What type of system do you recommend?
 I currently have – share with the salesperson the type and size of your current system.
 Should I use the same size for the new system?
 Another thing to acquaint yourself with is the size HVAC you need according to the square footage of your property.
 This is something the salesperson should ask and then calculate to determine unit size.
-Do this yourself, beforehand, using this cost calculator.
+Do this yourself, beforehand, using our Modernize HVAC replacement cost calculator.

 You’ll see these ratings on the equipment label.
 SEER stands for Seasonal Energy Efficiency Ratio.
 The current minimum rating is 13 for new systems.
 HSPF stands for Heating Season Performance Factor which rates the efficiency of a heat pump.
 The current minimum standard is 7.7.
 Systems that go above and beyond the current minimum rating will be more expensive but over time, you will see a better ROI – return on investment.